Encrypted transport and managed storage

 Rust API data access uses parameter binding through sqlx.
 Dynamic SQL string assembly is not used for application queries.

-The key operating principle: store product evidence, not customer source code snapshots.
+The key operating principle: store product results, not long-lived source snapshots.

 Login, user id, avatar URL, installation identity, and repository metadata needed to operate the GitHub App.